DIY Cold Plunge

 Here are the major components.
 Shop around to get a good deal.

 2. Danner Mag-Drive pump.
-I chose a 1200 gallons per hour pump, but this is overpowered and unnecessary.
-I recommend the 950 gallons per hour model ($90 on Amazon).
+I chose a 1200 gallons per hour pump ($110 on Amazon), but many people have been happy with the 950 gallons per hour model ($90 on Amazon).
+I lean slightly towards the larger one so the flow rate is stronger.
 Don't get a cheap pump that will die on you.

 3. Culligan HF-360B whole house filter.
 It's better to go larger than smaller on a filter. $33 on Amazon.
 Here are the replacement filters that I use.

 4. Active Aqua 1/4 HP Chiller.
 This is smaller than chillers for many stock tank plans you may find online, because the cooler insulates so well.
-Frankly, for my climate, it may be overpowered, but the next smaller size is 1/10 HP.
-I found mine for $550 including tax and shipping.
+Frankly, for my climate, it may be overpowered, but the next smaller size is 1/10 HP (see notes below about sizing estimates).
+As of June 2024, Amazon has the 1/4 HP for less than $600.

 Additionally, you'll need tubing and a few fittings.
 For my exact build, here's what I ordered: